tarang1998/-EKS-and-Monitoring-with-OpenTelemetry/README.md

         - With smaller, service-specific YAML files, the chances of misconfiguring a microservice by accidentally affecting others are minimized.

+        - Parallel Development and Deployment: Teams working on different applications can operate independently without conflict.

+        - Enhanced Scalability: Facilitates scaling individual microservices or applications based on demand.

     - Purpose of Each Resource